It's better to talk

 Our team of insurance experts prefer to speak on the phone - that is why we are Call Wiser.
 With only a few minutes on the phone, we can understand exactly what you need for your precious vehicle and can tailor your classic car cover accordingly.
 Whether its looking at your annual mileage or calculating your excess cover, we will work hard to get you the best price.

-Every policy with Call Wiser includes free breakdown cover from the RAC and free handbag, wallet, mobile phone and claims and legal assistance too.
+Every policy with Call Wiser includes free breakdown cover from the RAC and free handbag, wallet, mobile phone and claim assistance too.